COSC3020/tsp-held-karp-chenry900-1/README.md

 is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+because we are using memorization in our implmentation we dont have to recalculate each possible path a second time as it stores the data in the cache.
+So we only have to check each possibility once.
+So for each subset you find the shortest path given every possible start.
+There will be 2^n subsets and n possible starting cities per subset.
+If we assume the worst case it would need to cycle through all n cities making the time complexity O(2^n * n^2).

+The memory complexity would be O(n * 2^n) because of the way that the results of each subset is stored.
+You have 2^n subsets stored for each starting city.

+I used aPannell064's code after many attempts to get the memorization right and asking copilot for help so I read their code and tried to implement it in my code and couldn't get it to work with any changes I made to try and make it better.
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.